Clockwork Angels: Recording

 Rush recorded Clockwork Angels in two phases.
 The first took place in April 2010 at Blackbird Studios in Nashville, Tennessee with Nick Raskulinecz returning as co-producer following his work on Snakes & Arrows (2007).
 The tracks "Caravan" and "BU2B" were recorded during this time and mixing was completed by Richard Chycki at the Sound Kitchen in Franklin, Tennessee.
 The band's initial plan was to return to the studio at the conclusion of the Time Machine Tour in October 2010 and have the album finished for a 2011 release.
 However, they decided to extend the tour with dates from March to July 2011, thus pushing back the release of Clockwork Angels.
 That August, the band announced their deal with Roadrunner Records in partnership with their domestic label Anthem Records to handle their international distribution, marking the end of their time with Atlantic Records which began with Presto (1989).

 The second phase of recording took place at Revolution Recording in Toronto between October and December 2011.
 The strings were recorded at Ocean Way Recording in Los Angeles in January 2012.

-On his personal website, Peart revealed that he took a new approach in writing and recording his drum tracks for the album: "I played through each song just a few times on my own, checking out patterns and fills that might work, then called in Booujzhe.
-He stood in the room with me, facing my drums, with a music stand and a single drumstick—he was my conductor, and I was his orchestra ...
-I would attack the drums, responding to his enthusiasm, and his suggestions between takes, and together we would hammer out the basic architecture of the part.
-His baton would conduct me into choruses, half-time bridges, and double-time outros and so on—so I didn't have to worry about their durations.
-No counting, and no endless repetition."
+On his personal website, Peart revealed that he took a new approach in writing and recording his drum tracks for the album:

-Novel
+Novels

-On February 9, 2012, science fiction novelist Kevin J. Anderson, a long time friend of Neil Peart, announced that he would be writing a novelization of Clockwork Angels.
+On February 9, 2012, science fiction novelist Kevin J. Anderson, a longtime friend of Neil Peart, announced that he would be writing a novelization of Clockwork Angels.
 He also revealed information about the album's concept:

-Released on September 4, 2012, the novel was followed by a loose sequel titled Clockwork Lives, which was published on September 15, 2015, followed by a Graphic novel in 2018.
+Released on September 4, 2012, the novel was followed by a loose sequel titled Clockwork Lives, which was published on September 15, 2015, followed by a graphic novel in 2018.
+During the final years of his life, Peart began working with Anderson on a third and final novel in the series; after Peart's death, his widow gave Anderson permission to continue the project.
+This book, Clockwork Destiny, was published in June 2022.

 Artwork

 The album's front cover, designed by Rush's longtime collaborator Hugh Syme, depicts a clock marked with alchemical symbols instead of numbers.
 It displays the time as 9:12, which in 24-hour time is 21:12, a reference to the band's fourth studio album, 2112 (1976).
-9:12 is also unintentionally a reference to Peart’s birthday, September 12 or 9/12.
+Coincidentally, Peart's birthday was September 12, which can be written as 9/12.